image

 The cuisine served as also remained unchanged, with quick dishes, but with care for the smallest detail, based on fresh ingredients and, when possible, respecting the zero kilometres rule.

 The recipes are inspired by the Italian and Milanese traditions, but without losing that touch of inventiveness and internationality that over the years has enabled it to become one of the most popular restaurants in the area.
 One example is the curried prawns with pilaf rice, a workhorse of Harry's Bar.
 But the cotoletta alla Milanese, the meat and fish tartare and the carpaccio, invented by Arrigo Cipriani in the kitchen of his Venetian restaurant and inspired by the 'orange' colour of the famous painter, are also worthy of mention.
-Finally, Harry's Bar offers a wide selection of homemade desserts, like the tiramisu and the sorbet with wild berries and panna cotta, all artfully made at the nearby Pasticceria Poletti, another institution in the town of Cernobbio.
+To accompany the food served there is a carefully selected menu of highest quality Italian wines, including Harry’s own-label prosecco, as well as cocktails skilfully mixed behind the iconic wooden bar.
+Situated in the splendid setting of the little town square of Cernobbio, Harry’s Bar is the perfect stopping point for a quick lunch at the lakeside, as it is for a romantic dinner date accompanied by piano music.